Dreaming of teeth: the strength you can lose — and regain

 They fall out.
 One by one.
 Or all at once.
 You hold them in your palm — and in this there is something deeply unsettling.

-Your Guardian speaks through this image, through the archetype of the fear of loss — the part that is afraid of losing what holds you.
+Your Guardian speaks through this image: the part that is afraid of losing what holds you.
 Falling teeth are the most common variant of this dream.
 And almost never is it literally about teeth.

 Importantly: this is not a prophecy.
 It is an anxiety signal.
 What exactly you are afraid of losing — that matters more than the dream itself.